frequency-chain/frequency/designdocs/SCHEMA.md

 - **Interfaces**: Implement appropriate procedural calls to perform read operations on schema registry.
 - **Retention**: Implement some sort of schema(s) retention logic  for optimal on-chain message(s) storage.
 Retention periods per schema can be modified via super user permissions.
 - **Schema Retirement**: TODO
 - **Evolution**: An important aspect of message passing is  schema evolution.
 After initial schema is defined, network participants may need to evolve it over time depending on their respective use cases, it is critical to messaging system to handle data encoded with both old and new schema seamlessly.
+Schema evolution on MRC require additional discussion which is outside the scope of this document.
+See [additional notes](#additional-notes) for more details.

 ## Proposal